Concurix/concurix-docs/docs/setup.md

 Go to to http://concurix.com/dashboard, where you should see your project listed.
 (If not, check the output from your Node app in your server logs for errors.)

-Click the name of your project. <!-- TODO: Reconcile this with new Dashboard flow -->
+Click the name of your project from the dropdown on the top navigation bar.

+Enjoy!